communitiesuk/funding-service-requests-for-comments/adr/2025-02-18-govuk-frontend-and-asset-bundling.md

 #### 3.a: Use an existing library `flask-vite`

 We originally investigated using an existing library called `flask-vite`.
 This allowed us to get started very quickly but is designed around Single Page Applications (SPAs) which ended up having some drawbacks:
-- as the output of an SPA is a single HTML/ JS target vite would serve development assets (even styles) through one JS file which was loaded and would then inject styles into the template, this caused a noticable Flash of Unstyled Content during any page load and sets a precedent of the app not being performant
+- as the output of an SPA is a single HTML/ JS target vite would serve development assets (even styles) through one JS file which was loaded and would then inject styles into the template, this caused a noticeable Flash of Unstyled Content during any page load and sets a precedent of the app not being performant
 - additional styles/ code would have to be imported into the entry files and then all served at once, ideally we would be able to process files separately and either include them or not include them on any given page

 #### 3.b: Configure vite ourselves

-By adding our own `package.json` and creating a dependency on `vite` ourselves we take more control of the bundling and configuraiton.
+By adding our own `package.json` and creating a dependency on `vite` ourselves we take more control of the bundling and configuration.
 This allows us to:
 - serve CSS and JS directly allowing the dev server to cache assets and the page to load appropriately
 - have any number of assets which can be split up as required
 - support different transpilation/ file types
 - retain the good developer experience of the `vite` dev server

-Importantly this option also allows our version management process (curreny `renovate`) to suggest security and major upgrades to the build dependencies and `govuk-frontend`
+Importantly this option also allows our version management process (currently `renovate`) to suggest security and major upgrades to the asset build dependencies and GOV.UK Frontend.

 ## Decision